Pitino agrees to coach Greek EuroLeague power

-Basketball Hall of Famer Rick Pitino has agreed to a deal to coach EuroLeague power Panathinaikos of Greece for the rest of the season, his agent, Drew Rosenhaus, told ESPN on Thursday.
+Rick Pitino has agreed to a deal to coach EuroLeague power Panathinaikos of Greece for the rest of the season, his agent, Drew Rosenhaus, told ESPN on Thursday.

-He's expected to coach his first game on Dec.
+Pitino, a member of the Naismith Memorial Basketball Hall of Fame, is expected to coach his first game on Dec.
 27.

 Pitino's goal is to return to the NBA as a head coach, and his hope is that the Panathinaikos job can be a steppingstone to achieving that.